 (2) The rich people may forget God, who blesses them with riches.
 Moses had warned the Israelites while preparing for their entry into the promised land: “Be careful not to forget the LORD, your God, by failing to keep his commandments and ordinances and statutes which I enjoin on you today: lest, when you have eaten and are satisfied, and have built fine houses and lived in them, and your herds and flocks have increased, your silver and gold has increased, and all your property has increased, you then become haughty of heart and forget the LORD, your God, who brought you out of the land of Egypt, that house of slavery” (Deut 8:11-14).

-(3) Those who are desperate to become rich might use unjust means and exploit others.
+(3) People who are desperate for wealth might resort to unethical practices and take advantage of others.
 Paul wrote, “Those who want to be rich are falling into temptation and into a trap and into many foolish and harmful desires, which plunge them into ruin and destruction.
 For the love of money is the root of all evils, and some people in their desire for it have strayed from the faith and have pierced themselves with many pains” (1 Tim 6:9-10).
 When Jesus went to the house of Zacchaeus as a guest, he realized his exploitation of others to accumulate wealth and pledged, “if I have extorted anything from anyone I shall repay it four times over” (Lk 19:8).

 (4) A rich person shall become uncharitable with less concern for others.
 The failure of the Rich Man in the Parable of the Rich Man and Lazarus was his lack of concern for Lazarus and other less fortunate in the community.
 The success of Zacchaeus was his willingness to share half of his property with the poor (Lk 19:8).
 To this Jesus responded, “Today salvation has come to this house” (Lk 19:9).
 John asks, “If someone who has worldly means sees a brother in need and refuses him compassion, how can the love of God remain in him?”
 (1 Jn 3:17).
 Jesus had compassion for the poor, mingled with them, and helped them in their misery.
 He even identified with the poor in the verdict of his last judgment.
 “I was hungry and you gave me food, I was thirsty and you gave me drink, a stranger and you welcomed me, naked and you clothed me, ill and you cared for me, in prison and you visited me” (Mt 25:35-36).